-Microdeletion 1p36 is probably the most common terminal microdeletion with a frequency of 1:5,000 to 1:10,000.
-Most patients have a moderate to severe developmental disorder with severe impairment of expressive language, muscle hypotonia, and growth retardation.
-External features include: a large anterior fontanel that closes late, deep-set eyes, horizontal eyebrows, broad nasal root, hypoplastic midface, low-set dysplastic ears, accentuated pointed chin, brachy- and camptodactyly, short feet.
+Microdeletion 1p36 is probably the most common terminal microdeletion occurring with a frequency of 1:5,000 to 1:10,000.
+It causes 1p36 microdeletion syndrome also known as monosomy 1p36 syndrome.
+Most patients have a moderate to severe developmental disorder with severe impairment of expressive speech, muscle hypotonia, and growth retardation.
+External features include: a large anterior fontanel that closes late, deep-set eyes, horizontal eyebrows, broad nasal root, hypoplastic midface, low-set dysplastic ears, very pointed chin, brachydactyly and camptodactyly, and short feet.
 Obesity and hyperphagia are described in some patients.
 Congenital heart defects are present in about 70% and noncompaction cardiomyopathy in 23%.
 Almost all patients present with abnormal ECG, and nearly half also have seizures.
 Visual and hearing disturbances are also present in more than half of the patients.

-Microdeletion 1p36 is usually detected by subtelomeric diagnosis or increasingly by CMA (chromosomal microarray); in individual cases, it can be diagnosed by light microscopy using a high-resolution banding technique (between 600 and 800 bands) in chromosomal analysis.
+Microdeletion 1p36 is usually detected by subtelomeric diagnosis or increasingly by chromosomal microarray; in individual cases, it can be diagnosed by light microscopy using a high-resolution banding technique (between 600 and 800 bands) in chromosomal analysis.

 D’Angelo et al. 2010, Am J Med Genet 152A:102 / Battaglia 2005, Brain Dev 27:358 / Slavotinek et al. 1999, J Med Genet 36:657 / Shapira et al. 1997, Am J Hum Genet 61:642